PopularDemand/alexa/docs/README.md

 The Jekyll structure of this theme includes:

-- the `page` layout allows custom pages, as seen in the legal and 404 pages
 - `sitetext.yml` enables customization of homepage text
 - `navigation.yml` enables fully customizable navigation
 - `designs.yml` - High Ground specific service offerings